RAS-University/robotic-courses/docs/interfaces-for-HRI.md

   <input type="radio" name="q2" value="False"> False<br>
   <button type="button"
     onclick="checkTrueFalse('q2', 'False',
-      'Correct!
-The proper interface here is a 6-DOF joystick, which can control for both position and orientation of the 6-DOF robotic arm.', 'Incorrect.
+      'Correct answer!
+The proper interface here is a 6-DOF joystick, which can control for both position and orientation of the 6-DOF robotic arm.', 'Incorrect answer!
 A 6-DOF joystick is required here, as the goal is to control for both position and orientation of a 6-DOF arm.')">
     Check Answer
   </button>
   <p id="q2-feedback"></p>